KJ-Falloutlast/quadrotor-tunnel-nav/README.md

+# About the repo
+This is the repo about UAV in the Tunnel environment, which I fork from dalao, and I hope it will be useful for you.
 # What is this?
 UAV tunnel navigation control, running on ROS.
 Ad hoc network and enclosed environments for Gazebo are included.